GSA/digitalgov.gov/content/authors/james-gregory/_index.md

 email: "james2.gregory@gsa.gov"

 # Bio — keep it under 50 words
-bio: "Robotic Process Automation Program Director"
+bio: "James Gregory is director of the Robotic Process Automation (RPA) Program at GSA."

 # Where can people learn more about your agency or program?
 Provide a full URL [e.g. 'https://www.example.gov/']
 bio_url: ""